 - 2.2.4 There are no World Heritage Sites or Scheduled Monuments within or adjacent to the site, and the site is not located within a Conservation Area.
-The nearest statutory designations are the Grade II Listed Alleston Farmhouse, located approximately 50m from the northern site boundary, and Lamphey and Bishop's Palace & Lamphey Court, a Grade II\ Registered Historic Park and Garden, located approximately 150m north of the site.
-Additionally, potential for views exist from the Bishop's Palace, Lamphey Scheduled Monument located approximately 990m north-east of the site and the Lamphey Bishop's Palace & Lamphey Court, Grade II\ Listed Building, approximately 900m north-east of the site. - 2.2.5 A Heritage Note (Appendix 1) has been prepared by Pegasus in July 2023, which provides an initial appraisal of the potential sensitivity of the Grade II Listed Alleston Farmhouse.
+The nearest statutory designations are the Grade II Listed Alleston Farmhouse, located approximately 50m from the northern site boundary, and Lamphey and Bishop's Palace & Lamphey Court, a Grade II Registered Historic Park and Garden, located approximately 150m north of the site.
+Additionally, potential for views exist from the Bishop's Palace, Lamphey Scheduled Monument located approximately 990m north-east of the site and the Lamphey Bishop's Palace & Lamphey Court, Grade II Listed Building, approximately 900m north-east of the site.
+Another Grade II Listed Building Kingston Farm is approximately 1.2km south-west of the site. - 2.2.5 A Heritage Note (Appendix 1) has been prepared by Pegasus in July 2023, which provides an initial appraisal of the potential sensitivity of the Grade II Listed Alleston Farmhouse.